 Classes meet Sundays from 10:00-10:30am.
 Children begin in church with their families and leave with their teachers after the opening hymn.
 They return just prior to Communion.

 Occasionally, to promote understanding of the worship service, Sunday School students attend the 10am Worship Service.
 Children sit together with their teachers and practice using the tools of worship.
-These special days will be called “Kids in Church” Sundays!
+They join in the procession, help serve as ushers and lectors, hear a special sermon, and the Jr. Choir even processes as a choir!
+These special days are called “Kids in Church” Sundays!

 Nursery Care (Birth – 3 years)

 Child-care is provided from 7:45am-11:15am.
 Parents can drop-off and pick-up throughout the 8am and 10am services.
 The Nursery is located in Platt’s Hall.